edimihai0910/code-assistant/README.md

 🤖 Code Assistant ready! (type 'exit' to quit)

-❓ You: Explain the project architecture and main components ❓ You: How does the RabbitMQ message flow work, step by step?
+❓ You: Explain the project architecture and main components ❓ You: How does the HTTP request flow work, step by step?
 ❓ You: What design patterns are used in this project?
-❓ You: What does AlertPopupForm do and who calls it?
+❓ You: What does UserService do and who calls it?
 ❓ You: exit
 ```